5 Awesome Green Tea Benefits: Weight Loss & More!

 2. Buy capsules: Many popular brands now provide green tea in this format now.
 It’s pretty cheap, and best of all, it’s easy and convenient!
 PrimaForce’s Lean Green available at BodyBuilding.com, our recommended online retailer.

 It’s a pretty potent product, standardized for 50% EGCG, and 60 caps sell for just over $10.

 There are, however, two downsides to capsules…

-First, you can’t determine the source of the tea, the quality—or even if its likely to be contaminated.
+First, you can’t determine the source of the tea, its quality, or even if its likely to be contaminated.
 And, if you like drinking green tea, you miss out on that experience, too.

 Second, recent clinical data suggests that there may be a viable health risk in over-consuming green tea extracts.
 Of course, if you don’t over do it, you’re likely to be fine.